-Water damage at a corner in the bedroom near the slideout with the blade seal issues.
+There was water damage at a corner in the bedroom near the slideout with the blade seal issues.

 The Rest of the Story!

-So what did HMRVI Corporation’s client decide to do?
+So, what did HMRVI Corporation’s client decide to do?
 The owner of the RV was pestering Howard and Pam for the results of the inspection and what the client was thinking.
 To answer those requests violates the company’s code of ethics, so the owner’s requests were ignored.